 Let us find the best CNA CLasses in your state.
 Fill this.Show schools near me

-As compared to other nurse aides, travel CNAs earn better.
+As compared to the salary of other nurse aides, travel CNAs earn better.
 They also enjoy several allowances like free medical facilities, insurance, accommodation, travel allowance, meal facilities, etc. These professionals get 1.5 times more overtime than the regular nurse aides.
 Their hourly wage is $13 – $15 and annual pay ranges from $25,000 – $30,000.